helionyeah/helion-hello-world-java/README.md

 ## View and run the app
 - Go to the management console (e.g. https://api.example.com)
 - Check the applications link to see a list of your apps.
 - Click on the name of the app you just deployed.
 The app name is specified in manifest.yml.
 - Click "View App" to see your app in action.

 The result when visiting the application page and clicking 'View App' should be "Hello World".

+## Branches
+### master
+Main branch that can be used to test a successful cloud foundry or docker build.

+### build-failure
+Branch that fails on build due to missing import in HelloServlet.java.

+### docker-test
+Branch to test docker builds.